rejeep/mactag/README.markdown

 # Configuration

-To generate a template configuration file (**config/mactag.rb**), which contains a basic setup and some examples of how to configure Mactag, use the **mactag** generator:
+To generate the configuration file `config/mactag.rb`, use the `mactag` generator.
+The generated file contains a basic setup and some examples of how to configure Mactag.

     $ rails generate mactag